Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 Hello World

-This is video 3 is a series of three videos that provide an introduction to installing and using the PDF marking tool.
+This is video 3 in a series of three videos that provide an introduction to installing and using the PDF marking tool.
  - Video 1 covers installation of the tool
  - Video 2 covers basic usage of the tool, and
  - Video 3 (This video) explores the new Rubric marking functionality in the tool